 Academic Requirements for Admission

-Students who have attempted 24 or more semester credits or 36 or more quarter credits of full-time course work at another regionally accredited college or university, excluding developmental or remedial courses, are classified as transfer applicants.
+Students who have attempted post-secondary coursework after completing high school are classified as transfer applicants.
 This policy does not include any advanced college credit earned in high school.

-For most programs of study, letters of recommendation and other supporting materials are optional; however, if deemed necessary for admission consideration, a request will be made for any or all of the following: high school academic transcript, college admission test scores, personal statement, personal interview and letters of recommendation.
+For most programs of study, letters of recommendation and other supporting materials are optional; however, if deemed necessary for admission consideration, a request will be made for any or all of the following: high school transcript, personal statement, personal interview and letters of recommendation.

 The following must be submitted before a transfer applicant can be considered for admission:

-- Request official transcripts from prior institutions to be sent directly to the Office of Admission.
-All transcripts must be received by August 15.
+- Official transcripts from all prior post-secondary institutions, which should be sent directly to SLU's Office of Admission.

-Applicants who fail to declare previous college attendance and submit transcripts of such records will be subject to dismissal from the University.
+Applicants who fail to declare previous college attendance will be subject to dismissal from the University.

 Applicants who are currently attending another college or university and are offered admission to Saint Louis University are admitted with the provision that the transfer admission requirements are maintained prior to enrollment at SLU.
 A final transcript showing all grades must be submitted at the conclusion of the semester or term.

 Degree-seeking candidates will receive an evaluation of their transferable coursework after they receive their admission letter.